-Price: While linoleum flooring isn’t expensive, it typically costs more than vinyl.
+While linoleum flooring isn’t expensive, it typically costs more than vinyl.
 On average, linoleum flooring costs anywhere from $2.00 – $5.00 per square foot where vinyl flooring prices span anywhere from $0.50 – $2.00 on average.

-Design: The colors used in the design of linoleum go all the way through the material – meaning there is a longer “wear life” than vinyl, where colors and patterns are only stamped on the top layer of tile.
+The colors used in the design of linoleum go all the way through the material – meaning there is a longer “wear life” compared to vinyl flooring, where colors and patterns are only stamped on the top layer of tile.
 However, many consider vinyl flooring allows for greater design freedom because of its array of available patterns and colors.
 Just remember that because the design is only stamped, the “wear layer” is much thinner than linoleum flooring.
 Once the wear layer wears through, the design will, unfortunately, be gone.

-Other properties: One of the most distinguishing features of vinyl when compared to linoleum is that vinyl flooring is completely waterproof.
-If you’re trying to decide between vinyl and linoleum flooring for a room in your home, you should consider how much moisture that area receives.
-For example, vinyl would probably be a better choice than linoleum for a bathroom, so you don’t have to worry about sealing and waxing.
+One of the most distinguishing features of vinyl flooring, when compared to linoleum flooring, is that vinyl is completely waterproof.
+Depending on which room your new flooring material will be installed, it’s important to consider how much moisture that area receives.
+For example, vinyl flooring material would probably be a better choice than linoleum flooring material for a bathroom, so you don’t have to worry about sealing and waxing.
 While vinyl flooring beats linoleum in the water-resistant category, linoleum flooring carries its own benefits including being stain resistant, fire retardant, antimicrobial, hypoallergenic and antistatic.